mkuthan/mkuthan.github.io/_posts/2016-09-30-spark-streaming-on-yarn.md

 In the YARN cluster mode Spark driver runs in the same container as the Application Master, the first YARN container allocated by the application.
 This process is responsible for driving the application and requesting resources (Spark executors) from YARN.
-What is important, Application Master eliminates the need for other process that runs during the application lifecycle.
+What's important, Application Master eliminates the need for other process that runs during the application lifecycle.
 Even if an edge Hadoop cluster node where the Spark Streaming job was submitted fails, the application stays unaffected.

 To run Spark Streaming application in the cluster mode, ensure that the following parameters are given to spark-submit command: